s-nakaoka/choreonoid-doc/en/wrs2018/overview.rst

 Note that when executing a task, you can use up to two robots and have them coordinate with each other.
 Making effective use of coordination between robots should make it easier to aim for a higher score.

-Refer to the rule book (`official English version  <http://worldrobotsummit.org/download/rulebook-en/rulebook-Tunnel_Disaster_Response_and_Recovery_Challenge.pdf>`_ , `Japanese reference version <http://worldrobotsummit.org/download/detailed-rules/detailed-rules-tunnel-disaster-response-and-recovery-challenge-ja.pdf>`_  ) for details about the tasks, scoring elements, etc.
+Refer to the `rule book <http://worldrobotsummit.org/download/rulebook-en/rulebook-Tunnel_Disaster_Response_and_Recovery_Challenge.pdf>`_  for details about the tasks, scoring elements, etc.

 .. _wrs2018_overview_operation: